EcsRx/SystemsRx/README.md

 This is a bare bones rx implementation, it literally just contains some basic `Subject` and other related rx classes, this is so that we do not have a dependencies on rx.net or unirx in the core.

+### SystemsRx

+This takes the barebones rx implementation and creates a basic `ISystem` convention with an `ISystemExecutor` and `IConventionalSystemHandler` implementations to provide basic systems interfaces (As shown in quick start above).

+While this can be used alone for basic systems you can build your own conventions on top of here, such as `EcsRx` which adds an ECS paradigm on top of SystemsRx.

 ### Infrastructure

-SystemsRx is a really just the Systems aspect of the ECS paradigm without any dependencies on Entites or Components.
-It allows you create your own conventions for systems as well as make use of the infrastructure layer which provides a DI abstraction layer, Plugin support and some best practice classes.
+This allows you to make use of the infrastructure layer which provides a DI abstraction layer, Plugin support and some best practice classes.

-The 2 main libraries here are **SystemsRx** and **SystemsRx.Infrastructure**, these only have a dependency on **MicroRx**
+> The 2 main libraries here are **SystemsRx** and **SystemsRx.Infrastructure**, these only have a dependency on **MicroRx**

 ## Docs